Multi-cores, posets, and lattice paths: Generalized Dyck Paths

-Shortly after our posting of this paper on the ArXiv, the authors of \cite{Yang} informed us (through private correspondence) that they had an independent set of proofs for the results on $(s,s+1,s+2)$-cores.
+\begin{remark} Shortly after our posting of this paper on the ArXiv, the authors of \cite{Yang} informed us (private correspondence) that they had an independent set of proofs for the results on $(s,s+1,s+2)$-core partitions. \end{remark}